regmoraes/wallet-chalenge/README.md

 in instrumentation tests.
 There are a few ways to work around this problem, but due to the time, it was decided simply to change the visibility of some classes and methods to *open*.

-Also, no layouts were generated for bigger resolutions and some styles and resourceswere declared directly in layouts, not on its own files.
+2. No layouts were generated for bigger resolutions and some styles and resourceswere declared directly in layouts, not on its own files.